-Our discussion and analysis of the Community Maritime Park Associates, Inc.'s (CMPA) financial performance provides an overview of the CMPA's financial activities for the fiscal year ended September 30, 2016.
+Our discussion and analysis of the Community Maritime Park Associates, Inc.'s (CMPA) financial performance provides an overview of the CMPA's financial activities for the period October 1, 2016 through May 31, 2017.
 Please read it in conjunction with the CMPA's financial statements which immediately follow this discussion.